 On preliminary examination, you would almost expect this track to be mounted in the other direction.
 And yet, in the simplest terms, the technical explanation is easily understandable.
-As the track revolves, each tread, instead of digging away the snow, compacts it, so that the vehicle is propelled by pushing against a compacted bank of snow.
+As the track revolves, each tread, instead of digging away the snow, compacts it, so that the vehicle is, in effect, propelled by pushing against a compacted bank of snow.
+For any type of driving, flat surface, uphill or deep snow, you'll find this new design unbeatable.